Artemisia tridentata (Big Sagebrush)

 A nitrogen fixing evergreen shrub that grows up to 15 feet tall and 10 feet wide.
 It may have a short trunk or be branched from the base.
 It has yellow-green flowers that bloom in the summer.

 Big Sagebrush is the dominant shrub over vast areas of the Great Basin region.
 Several subspecies have been identified, all more or less similar to the typical form.
 Sagebrush is a valuable forage plant for wildlife, particularly during the winter.
 It is browsed by deer, moose, elk, antelope, and bighorn sheep, especially in late winter and spring.
+These plants grow quickly and develop twisted stems.
+You should pinch the plant when young to promote a denser growth habit.
+You can also deadhead in fall or early winter after blooming.

 - Full Sun